paritytech/capi/docs/Quick_Start.md

 ## Static vs. Dynamic

 **If we know the exact chain(s) with which we're going to interact, the "static" approach is preferable**.
 This approach offers minimal and type-safe bindings to specific chains.
 The benefits of this are far-reaching: compile-time validation, inference/autocomplete, tsdoc comments, precompiled codecs and more.
 The static approach gets the majority of attention throughout this documentation.
-If you, however, do not have development-time knowledge of the target chain, [the dynamic experience](./Dynamic_Targets.md) is for you.
+If you, however, do not have development-time knowledge of the target chain, [the "dynamic" approach](./Dynamic_Targets.md) is for you.

 ## Generate Chain-specific Bindings